Leave a Message

 What Defines Lower Pacific Heights?

 Just south, Lower Pacific Heights trades grandeur for energy and access.
 Centered on the Fillmore Street corridor, it offers boutique condominium buildings, Victorian and Edwardian flats, and some of the best walkable dining and shopping in the city.
-The stock is smaller in scale than the mansions up the hill, and the price per square foot is meaningfully lower, which makes it the smart entry point for buyers who want the Pacific Heights name without the top-tier price.
+The homes are smaller in scale than the mansions up the hill, but the per-foot pricing is almost identical, which makes it one of the better values in the prestige tier rather than simply the cheaper option.

 For more on the area, see Rises.co's looks at what it is really like to live in Lower Pacific Heights and living near Fillmore Street.